drand/website/docs/concepts/cryptography.md

 Drand currently uses the [BLS12-381 curve](https://electriccoin.co/fr/blog/new-snark-curve/).

-### Randomness Generation
+### Randomness generation

-To generate publicly-verifiable, unbiased, distributed randomness, Drand utilizes [threshold Boneh-Lynn-Shacham (BLS) signatures](https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham).
+To generate publicly-verifiable, unbiased, distributed randomness, drand utilizes [threshold Boneh-Lynn-Shacham (BLS) signatures](https://en.wikipedia.org/wiki/Boneh%E2%80%93Lynn%E2%80%93Shacham).

 Below we first describe regular [BLS signatures](https://www.iacr.org/archive/asiacrypt2001/22480516.pdf) followed by the threshold variant.

-#### BLS Signature
+#### BLS signature

 BLS signatures are short signatures that rely on bilinear pairings and consist only of a single element in $\mathbb{G}_1$.

 They are _deterministic_ in the sense that a BLS signature depends only on the message and the signer's key unlike other signature schemes, such as
 [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm), which requires a fresh random value for each signed message to be secure.

 Put differently, any two BLS signatures on a given message produced with the same key are identical.
-In Drand, we utilize this property to achieve unbiasability for the randomness generation.
+In drand, we utilize this property to achieve unbiasability for the randomness generation.
 The BLS signature scheme consists of the following sub-procedures:

 **Key Generation**: To generate a key pair, a signer first chooses a private key $x \in \mathbb{Z}_p^{\ast}$ at random and then computes the corresponding public key as $X = g_2^x \in \mathbb{G}_2$.